Fish sauce: Vietnam

 Mắm is made much like fish sauce, except that it is not fermented as long, and the fish is kept along with its liquid extract, not just the extract.
-Mắm can be used as a base condiment in dipping sauces with additional ingredients or used in soups or stir-fries.
+Mắm can be used as a base condiment in dipping sauces with additional ingredients, used in soups, stir-fries and meat loaves, or eaten with rice as a main dish.

 In January 2016, the Institute of Food Technologists published a study asserting that using Vietnamese fish sauce as a substitute for sodium chloride (salt) in chicken broth, tomato sauce, and coconut curry reduced the amount of sodium chloride by 10 to 25 percent while still maintaining the perceived deliciousness, saltiness, and overall flavor intensity.
+This idea is similar to the use of umami flavor enhancers such as MSG to increase flavor intensity and reduce sodium requirement.

+According to the General Statistics Office, in 2020, the output of fish sauce reached nearly 380 million liters.
+According to the Vietnam Fish Sauce Association, the output of fish sauce in 2023 is expected to reach about 420 million liters.
+The reason for this growth is due to the increasing domestic demand and the strong development of the fish sauce export industry.
+Vietnamese fish sauce is currently exported to more than 60 countries and territories around the world.
+According to statistics, Vietnam currently has 783 fish sauce production facilities with 1,500 participating farming households, producing about 250 million liters of fish sauce per year.
+Of which, 35 facilities produce fish sauce for export to 20 markets.

 East Asia

 China

 In China, fish sauce is called yúlù (鱼露 (魚露, yúlù), literally "fish dew") and is native to the provinces of Guangdong and Fujian.
 In Chaoshan cuisine, fish sauce is made with Reeve's shad (Tenualosa reevesii), which is unsuitable for direct eating due to being fatty, bony, and odorous.